OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Rhinoceros.md

 ## Woolly Rhinoceros

-Giant rhinoceroses adapted for cold climates: their bodies covered with shaggy, white fur.
+Giant rhinoceroses adapted for cold climates: their bodies are covered with shaggy, white fur.
 Live in herds, in cold Lost World areas.

 ------